Clinical Psychology Unit

 In order to meet our minimum entry criteria, candidates must meet the entry requirements below and achieve a minimum score of 9 on our short-listing criteria from two independent members of our short-listing panel.

-*We use performance in the undergraduate degree as our main academic entry criteria.
+*We use performance in the undergraduate degree as one of our main academic entry criteria.
 A good undergraduate degree reflects a robust performance across a broad range of modules and examination processes.
 The undergraduate degree also provides the greatest equality of access to programmes of study for all students at the tertiary level of education.
+However, we do consider any mitigating circumstances regards undergraduate degree qualifications and as a programme are exploring options regarding contextual admissions, and may adapt our entry requirements for 2021 to reflect this.
+As mentioned please therefore check our Programme webpages for updates.

 We do not consider applicants currently studying psychology as undergraduates.